Stevenic/alphawave-py/README.md

 # AlphaWave
+New: SearchCommand will search the web.
+You will need a google api key.

 AlphaWave is a very opinionated client for interfacing with Large Language Models (LLM).
 It uses [Promptrix](https://github.com/Stevenic/promptrix) for prompt management and has the following features:

 - Supports calling OpenAI and Azure OpenAI hosted models out of the box but a simple plugin model lets you extend AlphaWave to support any LLM.